Marjorie Kinnan Rawlings: Personal life

 Together in the fire of my despising ...

-She was criticized throughout her career for being uneven with her talent in writing, something she recognized in herself, and that reflected periods of depression and artistic frustration.
-She has been described as having unique sensibilities; she wrote of feeling "vibrations" from the land, and often preferred long periods of solitude at Cross Creek.
+She was criticized throughout her career for being uneven with her talent in writing, something she recognized in herself, and that reflected periods of depression and heavy drinking, leading to and exacerbating her artistic frustration.
+She has been described as having unique sensibilities; she wrote of feeling "vibrations" from the land and often preferred long periods of solitude at Cross Creek.
 She was known for being remarkably strong-willed, but after her death, Norton Baskin wrote of her: "Marjorie was the shyest person I have ever known.
 This was always strange to me as she could stand up to anybody in any department of endeavor but time after time when she was asked to go some place or to do something she would accept—'if I would go with her.'"

 Death and legacy

-Rawlings died on December 14, 1953 in St. Augustine, Florida of a cerebral hemorrhage.
+Rawlings died on December 14, 1953, in St. Augustine of a cerebral hemorrhage most likely brought on by her untreated alcoholism and chain smoking.
 She bequeathed most of her property to the University of Florida in Gainesville, where she taught creative writing in Anderson Hall.
-In return, her name was given to a new dormitory dedicated in 1958 as Rawlings Hall which occupies prime real estate in the heart of the campus.
+In return, her name was given to a dormitory dedicated in 1958 as Rawlings Hall.
 Her land at Cross Creek is now the Marjorie Kinnan Rawlings Historic State Park.
-Norton Baskin survived her by 44 years, passing away in 1997.
+Baskin survived her by 44 years, passing away in 1997.
 They are buried side by side at Antioch Cemetery near Island Grove, Florida.
 Her tombstone, with Baskin's inscription, reads: "Through her writing she endeared herself to the people of the world."

 Rawlings' reputation has managed to outlive those of many of her contemporaries.
-A posthumously published children's book, The Secret River, won a Newbery Honor in 1956, and movies were made, long after her death, of her story Gal Young Un, and her semi-fictionalized memoir Cross Creek (Norton Baskin, then in his eighties, made a cameo appearance in the latter movie as a man sitting in a rocking chair).
+A posthumously published children's book, The Secret River, won a Newbery Honor in 1956, and movies were made long after her death of Gal Young Un and Cross Creek (Baskin made a cameo appearance in Cross Creek as a man sitting in a rocking chair).
 In 1986, Rawlings was inducted into the Florida Women's Hall of Fame.
-Three years later, in 1989, she won the Florida Folk Heritage Award.
-In 2008, the United States Postal Service unveiled a stamp bearing Rawlings's image, in her honor.

-She was named a Great Floridian in 2009 by the state of Florida.
-The program honors persons who made “major contributions to the progress and welfare" of Florida.
+In 1989 she won the Florida Folk Heritage Award.
+In 2008, the United States Postal Service unveiled a stamp bearing Rawlings's image.
+She was named a Great Floridian in 2009; the program honors persons who made “major contributions to the progress and welfare" of Florida.

-Several public schools have been named in her honor, including Rawlings Elementary School in Gainesville, Florida, PVPV/Rawlings Elementary School in Ponte Vedra Beach, Florida, Marjorie Kinnan Rawlings Elementary in Pinellas Park, Florida, and Marjorie G. Kinnan Elementary in Sarasota, FL.
+Several public schools in Florida have been named in her honor, including Rawlings Elementary School in Gainesville, PVPV/Rawlings Elementary School in Ponte Vedra Beach and Marjorie Kinnan Rawlings Elementary in Pinellas Park.